RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Generation of BIN file

-With all the needed files modified and edited, you can now generate your .bin
+With all the necessary files modified and edited, you can now generate your .bin

 FW file and upload it to your RAK3172 module.

-- The first step is to clean first the project to remove any outdated binary files in the project folder then followed by building it.
-Sometimes Build Project is not clickable so you can use Build All as an alternative.
-You only have one project as of now so that should work fine as well.
+- The first step is to first clean the project to remove any outdated binary files in the project folder, followed by building it.
+Sometimes, Build Project is not clickable, so you can use Build All as an alternative.
+You only have one project as of now, so that should work fine as well.

 - After a successful build, you should see in console Finished building: LoRaWAN_End_Node.bin.
 Also, check if there's a generated